nathancbao/Orbit/API.md

 }
 ```

-Note: The error field is a plain string, not a nested object.
+Note: The error field is usually a plain string.
+For validation errors (profile, crew, mission), it may be an array of error strings.

 ### Common HTTP Status Codes